MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 - [Windows Virtual Machine (VM)](https://azure.microsoft.com/products/virtual-machines/#overview) or your own server - Provision a separate Windows VM or server with your SAP system connected to it to connect to the on-premises data gateway.

-- [On-premises data gateway](https://www.microsoft.com/download/details.aspx?id=53127) - Download and [set up](/data-integration/gateway/service-gateway-install) the most recent version (9/23/2022 or newer) of the on-premises data gateway to connect to [Azure Logic Apps](/azure/logic-apps/logic-apps-gateway-install), [Power Apps](/power-apps/maker/canvas-apps/gateway-reference), and [Power Automate](/power-automate/gateway-reference).
+- [On-premises data gateway](https://www.microsoft.com/download/details.aspx?id=53127) - Download and [install](/data-integration/gateway/service-gateway-install) the most recent version (9/23/2022 or newer) of the on-premises data gateway to connect to [Azure Logic Apps](/azure/logic-apps/logic-apps-gateway-install), [Power Apps](/power-apps/maker/canvas-apps/gateway-reference), and [Power Automate](/power-automate/gateway-reference).

 - [Azure AD single sign-on (SSO) for Gateway](/power-bi/admin/service-admin-portal-integration#azure-ad-single-sign-on-sso-for-gateway) - Set up the new Azure AD tenant configured with an on-premises data gateway having constrained delegation to support SSO.